ScanMountGoat/wgsl_to_wgpu/README.md

 - Most but not all WGSL types are currently supported.
 - Vertex attributes using floating point types in WGSL like `vec2<f32>` are assumed to use float inputs instead of normalized attributes like unorm or snorm integers.
 - It's possible to achieve slightly better performance than the generated code in some cases like avoiding redundant bind group bindings or adjusting resource shader stage visibility.
-This can be fixed by calling lower level generated functions or handwriting functions as needed.
+This should be addressed by using some handwritten code where appropriate.